nwchemgit/nwchem-wiki/Hartree-Fock-Theory-for-Molecules.md

 ```

 is included, then the Foster-boys algorithm is used.
 The partitioning of
-core-orbitals is performed using the atomic information described in
+core-orbitals is performed using the atomic information described in the section describing how to [freeze the orbitals
-Section 16.1.
+](MP2.html#freeze-freezing-orbitals).

 In the next release, this functionality will be extended to included all
 wavefunctions using molecular orbitals.